-In pouring rain, dashing this AMG-lite to hundred didn’t trigger the slightest of traction control.
+Under pouring rain, dashing this AMG-lite to hundred didn’t trigger the slightest of traction control.
 Power delivery was still relentless past the century mark and will keep on going onto a limited 250 km/h.
-Another thing that was pleasant is the engine which provides a bold and clean V6 sounds out the back.
+Another thing that was pleasant is the engine which provided bold and clean V6 sounds.
 Things can still be made more exciting with a performance exhaust but it cannot be had here no matter how much you please and beg because I’ve tried.

 " You get pushed back as the numbers climb in

 The steering even though electrically powered may not chatter like a hydraulic but is communicative and nicely weighted.
 Also a good size with a lot of reach and rake.
 In today’s condition, the C43 from Mercedes-Benz will trouble many sports car as it grips and accelerates hard despite being in the fours to century dash.
 I tried reaching for its limits in order to provide a clearer insight but there was just no slip.